Two Penn Leaders Named to New National Science and Technology Task Force

 Dean Antonia M. Villarruel of the University of Pennsylvania School of Nursing and Kathleen Hall Jamieson, director of Penn’s Annenberg Public Policy Center, are among 60 leaders in education, science, public policy, philanthropy, and industry named to a new task force to produce a Vision for American Science and Technology (VAST).

 Amid increasing global competitiveness, the task force will identify challenges and opportunities facing science and technology in the United States and lay out actions for future prosperity.
-It is an initiative of the Science and Technology Action Committee (STAC), a nonpartisan group of nonprofit, academic, foundation, and corporate leaders working to strength U.S. science and technology.
+It is an initiative of the Science and Technology Action Committee (STAC), a nonpartisan group of nonprofit, academic, foundation, and corporate leaders working to strengthen U.S. science and technology.

 STAC says VAST aims to provide a road map to U.S. policymakers to ensure that the American science and technology enterprise remains at the forefront.
 Leaders of the task force plan to share a draft with the incoming presidential administration and Congress during the transition period and then release a final version in February.